apache/skywalking/docs/en/concepts-and-designs/lal.md

   }
 }
 ```
-- `sampleTrace`
+- `sampledTrace`

-`sampleTrace` aims to convert LogData to SampleTrace Records.
-It extracts data from `parsed` result and save them as SampleTraceRecord.
-SampleTrace will not abort or edit logs, you can use other LAL for further processing.
+`sampledTrace` aims to convert LogData to SampledTrace Records.
+It extracts data from `parsed` result and save them as SampledTraceRecord.
+SampledTrace will not abort or edit logs, you can use other LAL for further processing.
-We require a log tag `"LOG_KIND" = "NET_PROFILING_SAMPLE_TRACE"` to make OAP distinguish slow trace logs from other log reports.
+We require a log tag `"LOG_KIND" = "NET_PROFILING_SAMPLED_TRACE"` to make OAP distinguish slow trace logs from other log reports.
 An example of JSON sent to OAP is as following:
 ``` json
 [